thiagoluna/turno-php-vuejs-bank-system/README.md

 ## 📑 Project

 Simple Bank Account platform with Laravel, Vue JS, MySQL, and Docker.
+This project contains authentication and authorization implemented in both the backend and frontend.
+The admin user is created as soon as the application is published through the execution of migrations and seeders.

 ## ⚙️ Installation and running